What is a broadband social tariff?

 Social tariffs are discounted broadband deals for low-income households on Universal Credit or other state benefits.

-Research by telecoms regulator Ofcom shows that an estimated 4.2 million households in the UK could save around £144 a year by moving to a social tariff.
-But most are still missing out because they’re not always aware that low-income broadband is available.
+Research by telecoms regulator Ofcom shows that an estimated 4.3 million households in the UK could save around £200 a year by moving to a social tariff.
+Despite that, it’s believed only 220,000 of those homes currently use social tariffs to save money on their bills.
+That’s just 5.11% of those who could.

 Am I eligible for social tariff broadband?